iterative/dvclive/CONTRIBUTING.rst

 Your pull request needs to meet the following guidelines for acceptance:

-- The Nox test suite must pass without errors and warnings.
+- The test suite must pass without errors and warnings.
 - Include unit tests.
-This project maintains 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.

 Feel free to submit early, though—we can always iterate on this.

-To run linting and code formatting checks, you can invoke a `lint` session in nox:
+To run linting and code formatting checks, you can use `pre-commit`:

 .. code:: console

-   $ nox -s lint
+   $ pre-commit run --all-files

 It is recommended to open an issue before starting work on anything.
 This will allow a chance to talk it over with the owners and validate your approach.